 8. Arctic Princess & Arctic Lady

-Hoegh LNG offers LNG transportation services and among its fleet, two carriers, namely the Arctic Princess and the Arctic Lady are one the largest in the world.
-Both the LNG tankers were constructed in 2006 by Mitsubishi Heavy Industries.
+Hoegh LNG offers LNG transportation services, and among its fleet, two carriers, namely the Arctic Princess and the Arctic Lady, are one the largest in the world.
+Both LNG tankers were constructed in 2006 by Mitsubishi Heavy Industries.
 With a moss containment system, these carriers have a carrying capacity of 147,980 cubic m.
-Classified by DNV-GL they are sailing under the flag of Norway.
+Classified by DNV-GL, they are sailing under the flag of Norway.

 9. Arctic Discoverer

 The LNG carrier Arctic Discoverer was constructed in 2006 by Mitsui Ichihara Engineering and Shipbuilding, Japan and is owned by K-Line LNG Shipping UK.
-Classified by DNV, the tanker’s carrying capacity is 140,000 m3 and is presently sailing under the flag of the Bahamas.
+Classified by DNV, the tanker’s carrying capacity is 140,000 m3, and it is presently sailing under the flag of the Bahamas.
 Her length is 289.
-5 m and her breadth is 48.5 m while her draft is around 11.2 m.
-The ship’s gross tonnage is 118571 tonnes while her deadweight is about 75485 tonnes.
+5 m, and her breadth is 48.5 m, while her draft is around 11.2 m.
+The ship’s gross tonnage is 118571 tonnes, while her deadweight is about 75485.

 10. Al Khaznah